joshuavkoshy123/portfolio/README.md

 - A.S., Computer Science | Dallas College (_2021-Present_)

 ## Experience
+### GM Financial - Software Development Engineer Intern (_May 2026-August 2026_)

+Over this 12-week returning internship with GM Financial, I gained hands-on experience with full-stack development in a corporate environment.
+I had the privilege to work directly with exciting tools and languages including **React**, **TypeScript**, and **.NET**.
+I continued to receive exposure to cloud services through Azure this summer such as **App Services**, **CosmosDB**, and **Blob Storage**.
+I also had the privilege to provision/configure many of these resources with **Terraform**.

+In this internship, I developed Spotlight, an internal support tool designed to enable technical or business users to understand and debug application errors more efficiently.
+It's primary features include:
+  - **Helix Application Flow:** Spotlight traces the flow of events an application passes through the Helix application decisioning system.
+Events are color-coded to indicate which events were reached and where processing ended for the application.
+Additionally, Spotlight supports alternative event flows based on the application type (New, Analyst Update, or Dealer Update).
+The event flow was built using the popular **Reactflow** library.
+  - **Application Event Details and Payloads:** Spotlight presents further application details for processed events.
+This includes valuable information like the Event Name, Event Time, and full Event Message.
+Additionally, relevant events contain corresponding application payloads, which are sanitized to protect sensitive customer PII data.
+These payloads enable further investigation and deeper root-cause analysis.
+  - **Application Status and KPIs:** Spotlight also displays valuable application status information, color-coded based on where errors occurred in the event flow.
+Applications with errors also clearly display error logs and status codes to aid debugging.
+In addition, Spotlight provides some very valuable performance metrics including the total processing time of the application, and event durations to identify bottlenecks in the Helix event flow.

+Through these features, Spotlight provides a unified interface which empowers teams to speed-up root cause analysis, remove bottlenecks in performance, and improve the overall customer experience.

+To conclude, this internship was an unforgettable experience.
+I learned more than I ever imagined and grew both personally and professionally.
+This experience helped me to become a more well-rounded software developer, setting a strong foundation for the rest of my career.

 ### GM Financial - Software Development Engineer Intern (_May 2025-August 2025_)

 Over this 12-week internship with GM Financial, I gained hands-on experience as a software developer in a corporate environment.
 I had the privilege to work directly with **CI/CD** processes and engage with the dev-ops lifecycle.
 I also received firsthand exposure to the cloud through the companies heavy use of Microsoft Azure.
 Through **Azure DevOps**, I was able to contribute to the teams codebase through code repositories and pipelines, which built and packaged our code to **JFrog Artifactory**.
 Additionally, I'm grateful for the opportunity to work with the powerful IaC tool **Terraform**, which enabled me to provision Azure resources, including an **App Service** and multiple **CosmosDB** containers.